-Drops after the semester begins (but before the attendance census date) will be at a 50% refund.
+Students will be responsible for 50% of the course(s) tuition when dropped after the semester begins, but before and including the attendance census date.
 After the attendance census date, there is no refund.
 Students cannot withdraw from classes after the withdrawal deadline.
 Check the College website for specific withdrawal deadlines.